 Top 10 Budget-Friendly Places to Visit in Watamu

 There’s a version of Watamu that exists in glossy travel magazines — the infinity pools, the private chefs, the beachfront estates that cost more per night than most people earn in a month.
-And that version is real.
+That version is real.
 But it’s not the only version.
 There’s another Watamu, just as beautiful and far more accessible, where the Indian Ocean is still impossibly turquoise, the snorkelling is still world-class, and the sunsets over Mida Creek still stop you mid-sentence.

-Top 10 Budget-Friendly Spots
+Top 10 Budget-Friendly Places in Watamu

 01